jebin2/JellyJump/project_implementation_guides_for_llm/editor/phase22-editor-timeline.md

 # Phase 22: Editor Timeline

 ## Goal
+Build multi-track timeline with playhead, ruler, and track management using MediaBunny

+**MediaBunny Integration**: Timeline requires precise frame and timestamp data. **Consult** mediabunny-llms-full.md for:
+- `EncodedPacketSink` for packet-level timeline markers
+- `VideoSampleSink` for thumbnail generation at specific timestamps
+- `samplesAtTimestamps` for efficient thumbnail extraction
-Build timeline UI with video/audio tracks, playhead scrubber, timecode ruler, zoom controls.
+- Precise timestamp and duration retrieval from tracksad scrubber, timecode ruler, zoom controls.

 ## Features to Implement